mikeizbicki/cmc-csci181-languages/topic05_thinking_like_transformers/README.md

 Many empirical results have shown that adding a BOS token improves transformer performance.
 The RASP example above explains why:
-The learning process can learn a much simpler algorithm.
+The learning process can learn a simpler algorithm.

 > **GOTCHA:**
 > The code in the paper does not work :(